ATM Cards vs Debit Cards- What’s the Difference?

 • An ATM card can be used to inquire about the account balance

-• Any ATM machine at any bank can be used to withdraw money (however, the user must pay a minimal fee to do so)
+• Any ATM at any bank can be used to withdraw money (however, the user must pay a minimal fee to do so)

 • Mini statements for recent transactions can be checked at the ATM

-• Every ATM card has a 4-digit unique PIN number that prevents someone else from performing an ATM-based transaction
+• Every ATM card has a 4-digit unique PIN that prevents someone else from performing an ATM-based transaction

-Limitations of an ATM Card-
+Limitations of an ATM Card

 While there are multiple benefits, there are a few limitations of having an ATM card too.
 Here are a few of them-